Topical CBD VS CBD oral drops

-Derived from the hemp plant, cannabidiol (CBD) can provide an array of benefits for the mind, body and soul without intoxicating effects.
+Derived from the hemp plant, cannabidiol (CBD) can provide an array of benefits for the mind, body, and soul without intoxicating effects.

 But with the booming CBD market comes a whole host of different CBD products so how do you know which one to use?
 More specifically how do CBD oil and topicals compare to each other?
 How do they differ?
 And which one should you use to target whatever you’re experiencing?
-Whether separately or together, they both work to achieve homeostasis based on your needs and use and by knowing how these applications work and their advantages, you can better decide if topical CBD vs oral CBD is right for you.
+Whether separately or together, they both work to achieve balance based on your needs and use and by knowing how these applications work and their advantages, you can better decide if topical CBD vs oral CBD is right for you.

 These drops are placed under the tongue using a dropper.
 By taking CBD orally it can have a more systemic effect on the entire body.

-If your CBD needs are more for internal or cognitive wellness than external or skincare, then taking oral CBD may be a better option for you.
+If your CBD needs are more for internal or cognitive wellness, than external or skincare, then taking oral CBD may be a better option for you.
 The CBD gets absorbed through the capillaries in your mouth then directly into your bloodstream and eventually to the cannabinoid receptors of the ECS (Endocannabinoid System).

 Topicals can be further broken down into different formats, creams, salves, skin oils, patches, rollers and balms.
 The different CBD topical formats may also differ in CBD potency, much like CBD oils.
 These types of products tend to be more commonly used to target specific areas of the body.

 The decision between oils and topicals ultimately depends on the reason why you’re using CBD and what your comfort level and preference is.
 Generally speaking, both topicals and oils can work.